 background information and alternative ways of linearization based

 In general, to obtain a nontrivial linearized input-output model and generate a frequency response, you must specify model-level inputs and outputs.
 The Nonlinear Bipolar Transistor model meets this requirement in two ways, depending on how you linearize:

 Nonlinear Bipolar Transistor model has such ports, marked

 Simulink Control Design™ software requires that you specify input and output signal lines with linearization points.
 The specified lines must be Simulink signal lines, not Simscape™ physical connection lines.
 The Nonlinear Bipolar Transistor model has such linearization points specified.
 For more information on using Simulink Control Design software for trimming and linearization, see documentation for that product.

 To see the circuit relax from a nonsteady initial state, in the Solver Configuration block, clear the Start simulation from steady state check box and click OK.
-With the Scope open, simulate again.
+With the Load Voltage scope open, simulate again.
 In this case, the output voltage starts at zero because the transistor junction capacitances start with zero charge.